WhYouSoKiasu/CTF-Writeups/NYP-Infosec-CTF-2025/osint/Coordinates_not_found/README.md

 ![google-map](screenshots/screenshot2.png)

-I chose the area furthest away from the zoo since it was what the challenge description wanted and I found the exact location it can found
+I chose the area furthest away from the zoo since it was what the challenge description wanted and I found the exact location it can be found

 ![flag](screenshots/screenshot3.png)

-I tried entering the exact coordinates to 3dp but it didn't work.
-So i brute force my way until it did.
+I tried entering the exact coordinates to 3dp but it didn't work, so i brute force my way until it did.

 The flag is: NYP{1.406, 103.795}